-This means, an insurance company or a jury can find that an injured party was 51% at fault, and they are still able to recover.
-For example, let’s say the verdict is $100,000 and a jury finds that my client was 51% at fault, under Georgia law, my client would receive $51,000, or 51% of $100,000.
+This means, an insurance company or a jury can find that an injured party was 51 percent at fault, and they are still able to recover.
+For example, let’s say the verdict is $100,000 and a jury finds that my client was 51 percent at fault, under Georgia law, my client would receive $51,000, or 51 percent of $100,000.
 In states that use the comparative negligence approach, even if you’re only one percent at fault, you’re out of luck.

-Many times, an insurance company may arbitrarily say they’re not going to pay anything on a claim, based on their belief that an injured victim was 50% at fault.
+Many times, an insurance company may arbitrarily say they’re not going to pay anything on a claim, based on their belief that an injured victim was 50 percent at fault.
 They use this tactic often with non-represented individuals, and even represented individuals, to prevent them from seeking compensation for their injuries.
-Many times, we’ve been able to work with an insurance company and get a client’s fault, that was originally at 50% and even 100%, down to little to no fault assigned at all.
-This can only ben done by conducting a thorough investigation.
+Many times, we’ve been able to work with an insurance company and get a client’s fault, that was originally at 50 percent and even 100 percent, down to little to no fault assigned at all.
+This can only be done by conducting a thorough investigation.

-That being said, I would advise to never take the insurance companies word for what they believe your fault apportionment was when you don’t believe you caused an accident.
+That being said, I would advise you to never take the insurance company’s word for what they believe your fault apportionment was when you don’t believe you caused an accident.
 You should always push back to get the recovery that you deserve.

-If you don’t get it filed by that time limit, there is law that may help in getting the statute of limitations pushed back further from the date of the accident.
+If you don’t get it filed by that time limit, there is a law that may help in getting the statute of limitations pushed back further from the date of the accident.
 In some cases, the date that the lawsuit needs to be filed on can be pushed back to the date of the citation disposition for your accident.
-The key to this situation is that the at fault party must have been issued a citation.
-If, for example, your accident was on January 1,2020 and the at-fault party went to court on March 1, 2020, for their citation, then you may be able to file your lawsuit by March 1, 2022.
+The key to this situation is that the at-fault party must have been issued a citation.
+If, for example, your accident was on January 1, 2020, and the at-fault party went to court on March 1, 2020, for their citation, then you may be able to file your lawsuit by March 1, 2022.

 It can be difficult to find out when a disposition took place, so it’s always better to play it safe.
 Use the rule of thumb and file by two years from the date of the accident.